l-bellier/cva6-ffturbo/README.md

 ![alt text](./docs/pictures/20201204_160542.jpg)

-4. Get a hyperterminal configured on /dev/ttyUSB0 115200-8-N-1
+4. Get a hyperterminal configured on /dev/ttyUSBx 115200-8-N-1 LF mode

 Now, the hardware is ready and the hyperterminal is connected to the UART output of the FPGA.
 We can now start the software.